rajkosto/biskeydump/README.md

  * This originates from https://github.com/Atmosphere-NX/Atmosphere
  * everything except fusee-primary and key_derivation/masterkey/exocfg from fusee-secondary has been removed
- * tsec.c has been slightly modified (to receive tsec fw by argument, and print out crc32 of used fw)
+ * tsec.c has been slightly modified (to not try and copy fw from static array)
+ * sdmmc.c has been modified to have simple switch to boot0 function and only output debug info under an ifdef (default disabled)
  * miniz (from https://github.com/richgel999/miniz) has been included to facilitate crc32 used in tsec.c
  * qrcodegen (from https://github.com/nayuki/QR-Code-generator) has been included so that a QR code image of the dumped data can be displayed
- * main.c has been modified to dump tsec key and store it into a global, then call key_derivation.c functions and dump bis keys
+ * main.c has been modified to get tsec fw, query for tsec key then call key_derivation.c functions using that key, then dump device and bis keys
- * key_derivation.c has been modified to use dumped tsec key and not use any keyblob data (via #ifdef guards)
+ * key_derivation.c has been modified to use passed-in tsec key and not use any keyblob data (via #ifdef guards)

 ## Responsibility

-**I am not responsible for anything, including dead switches, loss of life, or total nuclear annihalation.**
+**I am not responsible for anything, including dead switches, loss of life, or total nuclear annihilation.**